psybient/react-git-repo-list/README.md

   <dt>Quick scaffolding</dt>
   <dd>Create components, containers, routes, selectors and sagas - and their tests - right from the CLI!</dd>

-  <dt>Instant feedback</dt>
-  <dd>Enjoy the best DX (Developer eXperience) and code your app at the speed of thought!
-Your saved changes to the CSS and JS are reflected instantaneously without refreshing the page.
-Preserve application state even when you update something in the underlying code!</dd>

   <dt>Predictable state management</dt>
   <dd>Unidirectional data flow allows for change logging and time travel debugging.</dd>